slafi/ScanYourCar/Readme.md

 ### Prerequisites

-This project use the [Python OBD](https://github.com/brendan-w/python-OBD) library.
+This project uses the [Python OBD](https://github.com/brendan-w/python-OBD) library.
 To install this library, you need to run:

 ```bash
 pip install obd